bloodstiller/bloodstiller.com/content/Walkthroughs/Support-box.md

             -   Performs service version detection to determine what service and version is running on each open port.

         -   `-sC`:
-            -   Runs a set of default scripts from Nmap’s script engine (NSE) that perform various checks like vulnerability detection, information gathering, etc.
+            -   Runs a set of default scripts from Nmap's script engine (NSE) that perform various checks like vulnerability detection, information gathering, etc.

         -   `-O`:
             -   Attempts to determine the operating system of the target machine.